yeojz/otplib/README.md

 ### OTP Backup Codes

-It is common practice for services to also provide a set of backup codes to authenticate and bypass the OTP step in the event that you are not able to access your OTP generating device or have misplaced the device.
+It is common for services to also provide a set of backup codes to authenticate and bypass the OTP step in the event that you are not able to access your 2FA device or have misplaced the device.

-As this process is separate from the specifications for OTP, this library does not provide any backup code process related verification logic.
+As this process is separate from the specifications for OTP, this library does not provide any backup code related verification logic, and thus would have to be implemented separately.

 ## Contributors